keszybz/add-determinism/README.md

     <img src="https://repology.org/badge/vertical-allrepos/add-determinism.svg" alt="Packaging status" align="right">
 </a>

-This crate provides a binary `add-determinism` that one or more paths, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.
+This crate provides the program `add-determinism` that takes one or more paths as arguments, and will recursively process those paths, attempting to run the handlers on any files with extensions that match.
+(Each argument can be either a single file or a directory to be processed recursively.)

 For each processed file, a temporary file is opened, the contents are rewritten,